-- Since the last HDC meeting, the applicant has provided staff with a letter that is included at the end of this packet.
-Staff interpret the letter to have limited evidentiary value without further evidence and sworn testimony from the applicant, and it contains many topics outside the realm of the HDC.
-The letter does include a request to evaluate the demolition of Suite 50 and northwest wall separately, and the HDC will likely want to confirm this request with the applicant. - As a reminder, any demolition is subject to Section 3.12.6 of the Town's Unified Development Ordinance, and the Commission may delay a demolition COA for up to 365 days from the date of approval.
-Staff interpret the 365-day timeframe to begin when the written decision is issued.32
+• As a reminder, any demolition is subject to Section 3.12.6 of the Town's Unified Development Ordinance, and the Commission may delay a demolition COA for up to 365 days from the date of approval.
+Staff interpret to begin when the written decision is issued.
+32

-- Staff do not recommend approval of a shorter demolition timeline unless the applicant provides the evidence requested by the HDC at the last several meetings.
-The Commission may approve a delay in demolition of up to 365 days at this meeting. - Staff further reviewed the COA history for this property and found that a brick ramp to Suite 50 was approved by the HDC on March 2, 2022.
-The estimated project cost for that proposal was \$35,000, and the applicant/s paid a \$35 application fee. - The Commission may apply the Secretary of the Interior's Standards regardless of any "contributing" status. - Staff interpret Suite 50 to have local historic significance under Standard 4. - Staff do not find the existing doors and loading docks on the northwest wall to be historically significant. - The northwest wall once had windows before it was veneered with brick in the 1970s.
-More information is available in the National Register nomination section on p.
-88. - Since the last meeting, the applicant has provided a historic aerial photo of the northwest wall from when it had windows.
-See the photo on p.
-81 for more information. - At the last meeting, the applicant provided several items that were requested by the Commission.
-These items include: - Updated materials list - o Patio wall finish sample - Proposed window details - National Park Service site and demolition plans (plans only; these have no bearing on local commission review) - o Proposed floor plans (interior use has no bearing on local commission review) - Existing door examples - Scaled elevations - Proposed entry rendering - Suite 50 ramp estimate email (contractor was not present to testify) - Cost-benefit analyses from contractors (not present to testify) - Letter from NC Drainage (not present to testify) - Existing window examples - West Triangle Charter High School will require a special use permit from the Board of Adjustment.
+- Staff do not recommend a shorter demolition unless the applicant provide the evidence requested by the HDC at the last several meetings.
+The commission may approve 365 day at this meeting. - Staff further reviewed the COA history for this property and found that a brick ramp to Suite 50 was approved by the HDC on March 2, 2022.
+The estimated project cost for that proposal was \$35,000, and the applicant/s paid a \$35 application fee. - At the last meeting, the applicant provided several items that were requested by the Commission.
+These items include: - Updated materials list - Patio wall finish sample - Proposed window details - National Park Service site and demolition plans (plans only; these have no bearing on local commission review) - o Proposed floor plans (interior use has no bearing on local commission review) - Existing door examples - Scaled elevations - Proposed entry rendering - Suite 50 ramp estimate email (contractor was not present to testify) - Cost-benefit analyses from contractors (not present to testify) - Letter from NC Drainage (not present to testify) - Existing window examples - The commission may apply the Secretary of the Interior's Standards regardless of status. - Staff interpret Suite 50 to have local historic significance under Standard 4. - Staff do not find the existing doors and loading docks on the northwest wall to be historically significant. - The northwest wall once had windows before it was veneered with brick in the 1970s 8 of the National Register nomination - historic aerial northwest wall from when it had windows See the photo on p.
+81 for more information. - West Triangle Charter High School will require a special use permit from the Board of Adjustment.
 Because the HDC only reviews exterior changes, it may decide on the submitted application.
 However, depending on what the special use permit process requires, this application may have to return to the HDC if the special use permit requires any major changes (including site changes).